Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Introduction

 The algorithm of Edmonds and Karp consists of $\Delta$-phases for a scaling parameter $\Delta$.
 Initially, $\Delta$ is set to a large value, and decreases by at least a factor of two at the end of each phase.
 An optimal solution can be obtained for sufficently small $\Delta$.
 The elementary step of the $\Delta$-phase transports $\Delta$ units of flow from a node with excess at least $\Delta$ to another node with demand at least $\Delta$.
 This is done on a shortest path in the $\Delta$-residual network, the graph of residual arcs with capacity at least $\Delta$.
 An invariant property maintained in the $\Delta$-phase is that the $\Delta$-residual network does not contain any negative cost cycles.
 When moving to the next phase, the flow on the arcs has to be slightly modified to restore the invariant property.

-Orlin's algorithm \cite{Orlin93} works on a problem instance with no upper capacities on the arcs (every minimum-cost flow problem can be easily transformed to this form).
+Orlin's algorithm (\cite{Orlin93}, see also \cite[Chapter 10.6]{amo}) works on a problem instance with no upper capacities on the arcs (every minimum-cost flow problem can be easily transformed to this form).
 The basic idea is that if the algorithm runs for infinite number of phases, then the solution converges to an optimal solution; furthermore, the total change of the flow value in the $\Delta$-phase and all subsequent phases is at most $4n\Delta$ on every arc.
 Consequently, if an arc $ij$ has flow $>4n\Delta$ in the $\Delta$-phase, then the flow on $ij$ must be positive in some optimal solution.
-Such an arc is called {\sl abundant}.
-Using primal-dual slackness, this means that $ij$ must be tight for an arbitrary dual optimal solution.
-It can be shown that within $O(\log n)$ scaling phases, an abundant arc $ij$ appears.
+Using primal-dual slackness, this means that $ij$ must be tight for an arbitrary dual optimal solution (that is, the corresponding dual inequality must hold with equality).
+It is shown that within $O(\log n)$ scaling phases, an arc $ij$ with flow larger than $4n\Delta$ appears.

-Based on this observation, \cite{Orlin93} obtains the following simple algorithm.
+Based on this fact, \cite{Orlin93} obtains the following simple algorithm.
 Let us start running the Edmonds-Karp algorithm on the input graph.
-Once there is an abundant arc, it is contracted and the Ed\-monds-Karp algorithm is restarted on the smaller graph.
-The method is iterated until the graph consists of a single node only.
-A dual optimal solution here can be easily extended to a dual optimal solution in the original graph by reversing the contraction operations.
+Once there is an arc with flow larger than $4n\Delta$, it is contracted and the Ed\-monds-Karp algorithm is restarted on the smaller graph.
+The method is iterated until the graph reduces to a single node.
+A dual optimal solution on the contracted graph can be easily extended to a dual optimal solution in the original graph by reversing the contraction operations.
 Provided a dual optimal solution, a primal optimal solution can be obtained by a single maximum flow computation.
 The paper \cite{Orlin93} (see also \cite[Chapter 10.7]{amo}) also contains a second, more efficient algorithm.
-When an abundant arc is found, instead of contracting and restarting, the arc is added to a special forest $F$.
+When an arc with ``large'' flow is found, instead of contracting and restarting, the arc is added to a special forest $F$.
 The scaling algorithm exploits properties of this forest and can thereby ensure that a new arc enters $F$ in $O(\log n)$ phases.
 The running time can be bounded by $O(m\log n(m+n\log n))$, so far the most efficient minimum-cost flow algorithm known.